Deep Links vs Universal Links: Complete 2025 Comparison

 • Testing Across Scenarios

-Test your links in various messaging channels (email, SMS, social media).
+Test your links in various messaging channels (email, SMS, YouTube).
 Ensure they behave correctly for both users with and without the app installed.
 Also, verify functionality across different operating system versions.

 • Integrating Analytics